-- Association for Public Transportation-Thursday, April 19, 2012, dinner for Railroad Enthusiasts in Malden with lecture. - Frank DeMasi commented that Global Oil will be attempting to expand their facility on State Route 1A in Revere to receive ethanol rail cars which may be a way of containing fuel costs for the region in light of the closure of East coast refineries.
-The Freight Committee supports rail and port use, but along with towns and residents, it is concerned that safety mitigation issues be fully addressed.
-March 28 is the final date to comment on the project.
+- Association for Public Transportation-Thursday, April 19, 2012, dinner for Railroad Enthusiasts in Malden with lecture. - Frank DeMasi commented that Global Oil will be attempting to expand their facility in Chelsea to receive ethanol rail cars.
+The Freight Committee supports rail and port use but is concerned about the proposed hazardous cargos that will be in proximity to dense population centers.
+March 28 is the final date to comment.
+East coast refineries are being closed according to him.

-- 8. Committee Reports There were none. - 9.
-Adjourn The meeting was adjourned at 4:40 PM.
+8. Committee Reports - There were none.

+9. Adjourn - The meeting was adjourned at 4:40 PM.